-This stretch of southern Norway gives you a taste of everything the country has to offer, and is very accessible to visitors who may not have a lot of time but want the full picture.
+This classic itinerary through southern Norway gives you a taste of everything the country has to offer and is very accessible to visitors who may not have a lot of time but want the full picture.

 You’ll spend several nights exploring the beauty of the Norwegian countryside as you journey by train to Myrdal, where you’ll hop aboard the Flåm Railway, considered one of the world’s most beautiful train rides, and definitely its steepest.
 You’ll be able to experience two fjords – the mighty Sognefjord (the longest and deepest in Norway) and one of its branches, the Aurlandsfjord – in all their majesty, even getting out on the water in a rowboat or kayak, and visit Turlidfossen waterfall.
 Your time out in the countryside will also include a hike through Aurland Valley, plus a stopover at the Stegastein lookout point, where you can gaze out over the famed Snowroad.

 From there, it’s just a short boat ride to the city of Bergen, known for its colorful wooden quayside buildings and picturesque historic warehouses near the waterfront, as well as its Hanseatic history, which you can explore at a medieval fortress and a museum.
 Be sure to stop at the city fish market, which will give you a vibrant glimpse into local daily life.